biocore/qiime/doc/documentation/file_formats.rst

 (Right click and use 'download' or 'save as' to save this file.
 In general it is preferable to download these files directly rather than opening them in your browser and then cutting and pasting the text into a word-processor such as Microsoft Word or OpenOffice, as these programs often silently introduce small but important changes in the file format.)

-The first two lines are preceeded with the # sign and are comments.
+The first two lines are preceded with the # sign and are comments.
 The first describes the file, and the second contains headers for each column.
 Note that these headers are separated by the tab character (this is how we can tell that ID goes with OTU rather than the first sample id, for example).

 The first column header is for the OTU id of each OTU in the table, while the next several headers map the columns back to sample ids (e.g. PC.354).
 The final column labels the consensus taxonomy.